rajat-sh/ASA_TCP_Challenge_ACK/TCP_Challenge_ACK.md

 **Observations**

-1.While dropping the out of window RST is actually an intended behavior, it breaks the Challenge-ACK mechanism.
+1. While dropping the out of window RST is actually an intended behavior, it breaks the Challenge-ACK mechanism.

-2.Following enhancement is open https://bst.cisco.com/bugsearch/bug/CSCwj61793?rfs=qvred
+2. Following enhancement is open https://bst.cisco.com/bugsearch/bug/CSCwj61793?rfs=qvred